apples723/Terraform-Intro/README.md

 ## Understanding Each File

-Below is a high level explentation fo each configuation file higlighted above.
+Below is a high level explantation of each configuation file higlighted above.

 #### **`main.tf`**
 - Contains the Terraform Provider.
 The provider is responsible for understanding API interactions and exposing resources that configure resources in a specific infrastructure platform.
 I will be using the `AWS` provider, but there are providers for about every cloud platform.